m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 ## Sequential Consistency
 Given that strict consistency is next to impossible to achieve, the next best option with reasonable cost is sequential consistency.

-With sequential consistency, it’s not important that we see updates immediately.
-Rather, it’s important that the ordering the way see correspond to a possible ordering that can be achieved by the operations that were applied.
+With sequential consistency, it's not important that we see updates immediately.
+Rather, it's important that the ordering the way see correspond to a possible ordering that can be achieved by the operations that were applied.

 ![](https://assets.omscs.io/2FAC54FC-883E-45B2-88D6-94843AC1F9F1.png)